jeremyButtler/find--Co-infections/Using-this-code.md

   documentation method and data structures and functions that might be of interest.
 I will not cover everything.

-I am slowly working on this, but have some other issues, such as setting up my pipeline so that I can benchmark it with the dataset used to benchmark ASHURE (I need to add in a primer trimming step).
+I am slowly working on this, but am also still working on adding things to my code.
 So, this will be updated slowly and will likely have some long lags between updates.

 # Table of functions

 To be added

+## The defualt settings

+Most of the default settings, include the commands that run Minimap2, Racon, and Medaka can be found in defaultSettings.h.

 ## The samEntry structer and its functions

 The samEntry structure is a structure you will often seen throughout my